 This type of scoliosis is present from birth - it occurs when the spine does not develop correctly in the womb.
 This can occur due to one or more vertebrae failing to form properly, and can also arise due to multiple vertebrae being joined together.

 As mentioned above, this is is the most common type of scoliosis.
 It usually develops between the ages of 10 and 15, roughly coinciding with the onset of puberty and a rapid growth spurt.
 The root cause of idiopathic scoliosis is not known, and it varies widely in severity.

 In cases of neuromuscular scoliosis, the spinal curve develops as the result of a separate neurological or muscular condition.
 In cases such as these, the curve is often highly progressive, which means that the individual's spinal curve will get worse and worse over time if left untreated.

 Neuromuscular scoliosis can be caused by many different underlying conditions - one example is cerebral palsy

 This type of scoliosis may occur when a pre-existing case of scoliosis gets worse later in the patient's life, but it can also occur due to asymmetric degeneration, which wears through the body's facet joints and intervertebral discs.
 In either case, degenerative scoliosis is usually diagnosed in adults over 50.

-If you or a loved one have been diagnosed with scoliosis in any of its forms, it's important to seek treatment in order to limit further progression of the curve.
+If you or a loved one have been diagnosed with any of these types of scoliosis, it's important to seek treatment in order to limit further progression of the curve.
 Contact Scoliosis SOS today to discuss your condition and find out how we can help you.